How do I send GIFs in WhatsApp on iPhone?

 If you prefer to send the file as a GIF then follow the same steps as above but be sure to select a video that's no longer than six seconds in length.
 When you've chosen one you'll see an option just beneath the timeline at the top of the screen which has a camera highlighted in blue with GIF to the right of it.

 Tapping on the GIF option will immediately start the video playing on a loop.
 By dragging either end of the timeline bar you can set the start and stop points of the clip.
-There are also option across the top for cropping, adding emojis, text, or drawing on the image.
-When you're happy with your creation tap the Send button and you're done.
+There are also options across the top for cropping, adding emojis, text, or drawing on the image.
+When you're happy with your creation, tap the Send button and you're done.

 Sending Live Photos

-Owners of an iPhone 6S, 6S Plus, 7, or 7 Plus can also send their Live photos to friends on WhatsApp.
+Owners of an iPhone 6S, 6S Plus or later can also send their Live photos to friends on WhatsApp.
 They'll need to be converted to GIFs first though so that users of other smartphones will be able to open them.